paulkamsteeg/ru-ai-pacman/CourseHandbook.md

 The teaching
-environment we are using is based on the one used at UC Berkeley for there CS188 introductory AI courses (see [www-inst.eecs.berkeley.edu/\~cs188/pacman/pacman.html](http://www-inst.eecs.berkeley.edu/~cs188/pacman/pacman.html).
-We have modified this environment slightly to fit better with our course, but it remains largely similar to the orginal one. **Note: an important aspect of this environment is that it is based on the Python programming language (see **[www.python.org](http://www.python.org/)).** However, the amount of Python needed to complete the course is small, so we will teach you a **minimal subset** of Python needed in the first week.
+environment we are using is based on the one used at UC Berkeley for there CS188 introductory AI courses (see [ai.berkeley.edu/project_overview.html](http://ai.berkeley.edu/project_overview.html).
+We have modified this environment slightly to fit better with our course, but it remains largely similar to the orginal one. **Note: an important aspect of this environment is that it is based on the Python programming language (see **[www.python.org](http://www.python.org/)).** However, the amount of Python needed to complete the course is small, so we will teach you a **minimal subset** of Python needed in the first weeks.

 Structure
 ---------